MrYsLab/pymata-express/docs/index.md

 When pymata-express executes your callback method, the data parameter will contain a list of items that describe the change event, including a time-stamp.

-Here is an object-oriented example that monitors digital pin 12 for state changes:
+Here is an example demonstrating using a callback to monitor the state changes of a digital input pin.

 ```python
 import asyncio